 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a time-consuming, expensive and uncertain process that takes years to complete.
 We believe that our existing capital available to fund operations will enable us to fund our current operating expenses and capital requirements for at least the next twelve months.
-Having finalized our 2018 plans for both oral and IV brincidofovir, as well as for CMX521 for norovirus, we currently expect research and development expenses to increase for the full year 2018 as compared to the full year 2017.
-In addition, we presently continue to provide brincidofovir for the treatment of AdV infection through our expanded access trial (Study 351) in the US and through the Named Patient Program in the EU.
-Changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate.
-For example, our clinical trials may encounter technical, enrollment or other difficulties that could increase our development costs more than we expected, or because the FDA or foreign regulatory authorities requires us to perform studies or trials in addition to those that we currently anticipate.
-We may need to raise additional funds if we choose to initiate clinical trials for our product candidates other than brincidofovir.
-In any event, we will require additional capital to commercialize our lead product candidate, brincidofovir.
+Changing circumstances beyond our control may cause us to consume capital more rapidly than we currently anticipate, and our clinical trials may encounter technical, enrollment or other difficulties that could increase our development costs more than we expected, or because the FDA or foreign regulatory authorities require us to perform studies or trials in addition to those that we currently anticipate.
+We are pursuing external opportunities to build our pipeline of product candidates, and we may need to raise additional funds if we identify additional product candidates other than brincidofovir, which we may obtain through one or more equity offerings, debt financings, government or other third-party funding, strategic alliances and licensing or collaboration arrangements.

-Securing additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize our product candidates, including brincidofovir.
+Securing additional financing may divert our management from our day-to-day activities, which may adversely affect our ability to develop and commercialize brincidofovir or any other product candidate.
 In addition, we cannot guarantee that future financing will be available in sufficient amounts or on terms acceptable to us, if at all.
 If we are unable to raise additional capital when required or on acceptable terms, we may be required to:

-- significantly delay, scale back or discontinue the development or commercialization of our product candidates, including brincidofovir; - seek corporate partners for brincidofovir or any of our other product candidates at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available; or - relinquish or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves.
+- significantly delay, scale back or discontinue the development or commercialization of brincidofovir or any other product candidate; - seek corporate partners for brincidofovir or any other product candidate at an earlier stage than otherwise would be desirable or on terms that are less favorable than might otherwise be available; or - relinquish or license on unfavorable terms, our rights to technologies or product candidates that we otherwise would seek to develop or commercialize ourselves.